ddmm2020/paper-reading-and-competions/README.md

 # paper-reading-and-competions

 # competions
-# Cassava Leaf Disease Classification 【bronze medal】
+# Cassava Leaf Disease Classification 铜牌
 Identify the type of disease present on a Cassava Leaf image
 From：Makerere University AI Lab
 ### Summary